vuejs/docs/src/guide/custom-directive.md

 Unlike attributes, directives can't be passed to a different element with `v-bind="$attrs"`.

-With [fragments](/guide/migration/fragments.html#overview) support, components can potentially have more than one root nodes.
+Note that components can potentially have more than one root nodes.
 When applied to a multi-root component, directive will be ignored and the warning will be thrown.